abhi-agrawal/ATOM_ADR/README.md

   - [CATCH](https://www.github.com/philsquared/Catch) (unit testing library necessary for `BUILD_TESTS` option)
   - [Eigen](http://eigen.tuxfamily.org/) (linear algebra library necessary for `BUILD_TESTS_WITH_EIGEN` option)

-These dependencies will be downloaded and configured automatically if not already present locally (requires an internet connection).
+These dependencies will be downloaded and configured automatically (except PyKEP) if not already present locally (requires an internet connection).
 It takes a while to install [GSL](http://www.gnu.org/software/gsl) automagically, so it is recommended to pre-install if possible using e.g., [Homebrew](http://brewformulas.org/Gsl) on Mac OS X, [apt-get](http://askubuntu.com/questions/490465/install-gnu-scientific-library-gsl-on-ubuntu-14-04-via-terminal) on Ubuntu, [Gsl for Windows](http://gnuwin32.sourceforge.net/packages/gsl.htm))..

 Installation
 ------